ipsy-md/docs/docs/cluster/cecile/access.md

 === "Windows"

     !!! note "Access with WSL"
-        In case you use a WSL on your Windows system, you can directly refer to the Linux/Mac section
+        In case you use a WSL on your Windows system, you can directly refer to the Linux/Mac section to set up your SSH keys

     If you want to set up a public key authentication via a GUI, you can use [PUTTY](https://www.putty.org/), a straightforward explanation can be found in the [official microsoft page](https://learn.microsoft.com/en-us/viva/glint/setup/sftp-ssh-key-gen)